 Pezinok is close to Modra and Svaty Jur and together they make up the wine towns of the Little Carpathians and now there is a museum to tell the history of this protected wine region.

 The Little Carpathians Wine Museum has one of the biggest collections of old wine presses which are intricately detailed and impressive to see.
-While you make your way around the museum you have a device that details the history of this small town, its industries and life of the locals and it’s really interesting – even if you’re not so interested in the wine-making process and production part of the self-guided tour.
+While you tour the museum you have a device that details the history of this small town.
+You learn about its industries and the life of the locals.
+Even if the wine-making process isn’t of interest to you, it’s important to get to know more about Slovakia.

-This castle has only just recently been renovated and contains a museum, and lots of wine bars and restaurants.
+This castle has just undergone renovation work.
+It contains a museum, and lots of wine bars and restaurants.
 It’s also home to lots of events and quite often there are market stalls or food stalls in the square here.

-The castle itself is Renaissance in style and was reconstructed in the Baroque style in 1718 and the Romantic and neo-Renaissance adaptations were made by the end of the 19th century.
+The castle itself is Renaissance in style.
+It was reconstructed in the Baroque style in 1718 and the Romantic and neo-Renaissance adaptations were made by the end of the 19th century.

 It is also home to the Slovak National Collection of Wine, and the shop sells a variety of wines from the local area.

-The park that surrounds the castle has also been recently re-opened and it’s a wonderful haven in the town.
+The park that surrounds the castle has also been recently re-opened and it’s a wonderful green haven in the town centre.

 Inside you’ll find a giant pond or small lake, teeming with ducks and fish, as well as peacocks that roam freely and red squirrels in the trees.